Enabling Nature Based Solutions to climate change

 We have research and consultancy experience across the tropics, with projects in Africa, Asia and the Americas undertaken for multinational companies and major NGOs.
-We also undertake work closer to home, having conducted landscape analysis for the UK Government’s Department of Energy and Industrial Strategy, and recently publishing Scotland’s first-ever Scotland-wide high resolution habitat maps, for free, funded by the Scottish government.
+We also undertake work closer to home, having conducted landscape analysis for the UK Government’s Department for Business, Energy and Industrial Strategy, and recently publishing Scotland’s first-ever Scotland-wide high resolution habitat maps, for free, funded by the Scottish government.

 Dr Murray Collins, Chief Executive Officer & Co-founder